Increasing the clock speed of a thermodynamic computer by adding noise

+\bb{Another way to understand this result is to rescale time $t \to \lambda t$ in \eq{lang1}: the result is \eqq{lang4}.
+Put another way, \eqq{lang4} can be written as \eqq{lang1} with a modified definition of time.
+That is, the thermodynamics of the modified program is {\em exactly} the same as the original program: the energy barriers may be higher, but the noise is proportionally larger, and so the modified system evolves across this landscape in exactly the way the original system would, and samples the same equilibrium distribution.
+The difference is that the modified system has a redefined scale of time, and reaches its destination sooner.
+In the language of computing, the accelerated program runs the original program with the clock speed increased by a factor of $\lambda \geq 1$.}

+\bb{For this reason the clock-rescaling trick will also work with thermodynamic computers that do calculations out of equilibrium\c{whitelam2024thermodynamic}: the dynamical ensembles of \eq{lang1} and \eq{lang4} are identical, whether in or out of equilibrium.
+It will also work with nonlinear interactions $J_{1...N} S_1 ...S_N$, because under the rescaling $J_{1...N} \to \lambda J_{1...N}$ (and the addition of noise in the correct proportion) the modified Langevin equation looks like the original Langevin equation with a rescaled notion of time.}

-To illustrate this clock-acceleration procedure we consider the matrix inversion program of Refs.\c{aifer2023thermodynamic,melanson2023thermodynamic}.
-Here the computer's degrees of freedom possess the pairwise interaction \beq V({\bm S})=\sum_{\av{ij}} J_{ij} S_i S_j, \eeq where the sum runs over all distinct pairs of interactions.
-We choose an interaction matrix $J_{ij}$ that is positive definite and symmetric, and so has all eigenvalues non-negative and $N(N+1)/2$ distinct entries.
+{\em Numerical illustration of accelerated matrix inversion---} To illustrate this clock-acceleration procedure we consider a classical digital simulation of the matrix inversion program of Refs.\c{aifer2024thermodynamic,melanson2025thermodynamic}.
+Here the computer's degrees of freedom possess the bilinear pairwise interaction \beq V({\bm S})=\sum_{\av{ij}} J_{ij} S_i S_j, \eeq where the sum runs over all distinct pairs of interactions.
+We choose an interaction matrix $J_{ij}$ that is symmetric and positive definite, and so has $N(N+1)/2$ distinct entries and all eigenvalues non-negative.
 This interaction is shown schematically in the inset of \f{fig1}(a).
 In thermal equilibrium the probability distribution of the computer's degrees of freedom is $\rho_0({\bm S}) = \e^{-\beta V({\bm S})}/\int {\rm d} {\bm S}'\e^{-\beta V({\bm S}')}$, where $\beta^{-1} \equiv \kt$, and so for the choice \eq{nrg} we have $\av{S_i}_0=0$ and \beq \av{S_i S_j}_0 = \beta^{-1} (J^{-1})_{ij}. \eeq Here the brackets $\av{\cdot}_0$ denote a thermal average, and $(J^{-1})_{ij}$ denotes the elements of the inverse of the matrix $J$.
 Thus we can invert the matrix $J$ by sampling the thermal fluctuations, specifically the two-point correlations, of the units ${\bm S}$ in thermal equilibrium.